Vidacelinda/Encryption-Textual-Data/README.md

 ### Hybrid RSA and symetric encryption

 The scurity of RSA with the speed of symertic encryption.
-The symetric key will be sent using rsa(asymetric encryption).
+The symetric key will be sent using rsa(asymetric encryption).This can easly be done with the code made.